 - Upon receiving an accurate fiberglass impression, the case manager will review the fiberglass impression, measurements, and medical information to help assess how we can best assist your pet.
 The impression and measurements are then transferred to the manufacturing lab to start the fabrication process.

-- The modified, sculpted plaster mold is moved to the vacuum station to be drape formed with (polypropylene) plastic, which was heated in industrial convection ovens.
+- The 3-D model is moved to the vacuum station to be draped formed with (polypropylene) plastic, which is heated in an industrial convention ovens.

 - Prosthetic devices include a pre-liner manufacturing process, extension placement and aligning process, and socket padding before the socket is vacuum formed.

 - The vacuum formed model is then carefully cut out, rough ground, beveled, and finish polished.

 - After the finished grind and polish, the shell is assembled by adding straps, buckles, hinges, padding and case specific components.

 - Our Hobble Vests are hand sewn based on measurements to create a simple, lightweight and comfortable solution.

 - OrthoPets utilizes the same variety of materials that are used in the human field of orthotics and prosthetics.

 - Our devices are made from vacuum formed polypropylene plastic with color transfer options available upon request.

 - Several different foam types and thickness are used for padding.
 Our foam is selected for its durability and closed-cell waterproof properties, in addition to offering softer foam for pets with sensitive skin.
 A variety of mechanical hinges are used for normal joint range of motion while controlling/blocking/preventing abnormal joint motion from occurring.
 For large breeds or pets that weight over 100 pounds or are capable of extreme forces, specialized metal and composite mechanical hinges are available.